leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 And the deeper the commitment of your delivery fleet to the goals you are trying to achieve, the better the service your company will provide in the field.

-## Brand Recognition and Awareness
+### Brand Recognition and Awareness

-Advertising the company logo and colors on the side of your vehicles is a clear advantage of operating an internal fleet.
+Advertising the company logo and colours on the side of your vehicles is a clear advantage of operating an internal fleet.

 Think of Coca-Cola, Walmart, and Amazon in the US, or Domino’s Pizza and Tesco in the UK.
 The branding on their trucks has become recognizable around the world.
 So much in fact that it can even spur real emotions in customers, [**as the case with Coca-Cola**](https://www.businessinsider.com/strategies-coca-cola-used-to-become-an-iconic-brand-2016-2).